Lobos BUAP: Modern club

-In 2002 Enrique Doger Guerrero, acting rector of the university, revived the club under the name Lobos de la B.U.A.P.
+In 2002, Enrique Doger Guerrero, acting rector of the university, revived the club under the name Lobos de la B.U.A.P.

-Managed by Evanivaldo Castro, a former Brazilian player who had played in the first division in the 1970s – 1990s, the club was admitted into the Second Division.
-After failing to reach the playoffs in their first season, Evanivaldo Castro was replaced by Victor Valdemar Marine for the following tournament.
+Managed by Evanivaldo Castro, a former Brazilian player who had played in the first division in the 1970s – 1990s, the club was admitted into the Segunda División.
+After failing to reach the playoffs in their first season, Evanivaldo Castro was replaced by Víctor Valdemar Marine for the following tournament.
 The team improved immensely under Marine, reaching the playoffs before being eliminated in the quarterfinals by Delfines de Coatzacoalcos.
 That season also saw the team move into their new home, Benito Juárez García Field, in the San Baltazar Campeche borough of Puebla.
 Along with a new home, the team also got increased exposure after agreeing to a deal with national cable company Megacable to have all home games broadcast locally.

-In 2003 the club had a great year, winning almost all of its home games, finishing first in the south zone and qualifying to the playoffs, where they defeated Interplaya de Ciudad del Carmen and Jaguares de Villaflores.
+In 2003, the club had a great year, winning almost all of its home games, finishing first in the south zone and qualifying to the playoffs, where they defeated Interplaya de Ciudad del Carmen and Jaguares de Villaflores.
 The club played the semifinal in the Estadio Cuauhtémoc against Club Deportivo Autlán who they also beat.
 The club would go on to win that tournament.
 It lost to Pachuca B in the promotion playoff game, but the team was still promoted: that same year, Salamanca was not able to pay its players and folded, which left a spot open, which was awarded to the runner-up Lobos.